camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

 ## Storing just the relevant data

 Do not excessively use process variables.
-As a rule of thumb, store *as less few variables as possible* within Camunda.
+As a rule of thumb, store *as few variables as possible* within Camunda.

 ### Storing references only